Are You In a Committed Intimate Relationship under Washington State Law?

-A CIR does not exist simply because two people lived together.
-You must show that you built property, investments, or financial value together.
+A CIR does not exist just because two people lived together.
+You must prove that you and your partner created financial value together.

 - Shared major expenses or mortgage payments

-- Contributions of money or labor that increased property value
+- Contributions of money, labor, or improvements that increased property value

-This deadline also applies when a partner has died.
-Many CIR cases arise in probate when heirs challenge the surviving partner’s interest.
+If you wait too long, the court can refuse to hear your case, no matter how much you contributed or how unfair the result.
+The deadline also applies when a partner has died.
+Many CIR claims arise in probate when heirs challenge the surviving partner’s belief that the property was jointly earned.

-If you believe you have CIR rights, you should act before evidence disappears or deadlines expire.
+If you believe you may have CIR rights, it is critical to act before evidence fades, documents disappear, or the statutory clock runs out.

 Time, Cost, and Strategy in CIR Cases